 How To Tell If You Have Sound Quality Issues

-Sometimes it’s obvious, you can hear the muffled and unclear sound belting form your speakers.
+Sometimes it’s obvious, you can hear the muffled and unclear sound belting from your speakers.
 In other cases, you may be saying to yourself, the audio in your home theater is not perfect, but it’s good enough, do I really need acoustic treatment?

 Acoustic Panel Room Calculator